brewnok/rentkhojo/DEV_ROADMAP_REACT_EXPRESS.md

 - Build a user-friendly interface for tenants and owners.
 1. **Authentication Pages**:
    - Create login and registration forms.
-   - Add OTP verification UI (if required).
 2. **Tenant Features**:
    - Develop a search page with filters for room type, price, and location.
    - Display search results in a card/grid format with room photos and details.
    - Room detail page with a photo carousel.
 3. **Owner Features**:
    - Create a dashboard to manage room listings (add/edit/delete).
-   - Implement toggles for marking rooms as "Rented" or "Free."
    - Add photo upload forms for room images.
 4. **Global State Management**:
    - Use **Redux Toolkit** or React Context API to manage user sessions and app state.